Gonzalez, Schoop homer, Pineda solid as Twins top White Sox

 Tim Anderson’s 14th homer accounted for the only run off Pineda (10-5), who won his third straight start and fourth straight decision.
 The right-hander allowed four hits and walked one while striking out eight, but was replaced by Sam Dyson to start the sixth after 89 pitches.

+“Mike was great and and our entire bullpen really came up big for us today,” Twins manager Rocco Baldelli said.
+“Nobody folded at any point and just continued to go out there and get outs, and it started with Mike.

+“We’ve leaned on Mike and you see his name come around in the rotation and you really start looking forward to it.”

-Tyler Duffey, Sergio Romo and Taylor Rogers followed as Minnesota’s bullpen came through with four scoreless innings.
+Tyler Duffey, Sergio Romo and Taylor Rogers followed as Minnesota’s bullpen finished with four scoreless innings.
 Rogers pitched a perfect ninth for his 21st save.

-Lucas Giolito (14-7), who shut out the Twins in a three-hitter while striking out 12 and walking none in Minneapolis last week, wasn’t as crisp this time.
-The White Sox ace gave up two runs and four hits with three walks in six innings, while striking out nine to reach 203 for the season.
+The Twins faced a potentially tall order against White Sox ace Lucas Giolito (14-7), who shut them in a three-hitter while striking out 12 and walking none in Minneapolis last week.
+However, Giolito wasn’t as crisp this time, giving up two runs and four hits with three walks in six innings.
+He struck out nine to reach 203 for the season.

+“We know Giolito is a great pitcher, especially this year,” Pineda said.
+“I’m thinking how I can pitch a good game and give an opportunity to my team to just win.”

-Giolito threw 106 pitches, topping 100 for the fifth straight outing.
+Giolito threw 106 pitches, topping 100 for the fifth straight outing, and enjoyed facing the Twins again so quickly.

+“It was pretty fun,” Giolito said.
+“They made some adjustments for sure from the last outing.
+The elevated fastball wasn’t working as well today. … So kind of went a different route after the second inning.
+It ended up working out pretty well, but came up just short.”

-Max Kepler, who leads the Twins with 35 home runs, didn’t start, but pinch-hit in the eighth and then played center in an outfield shift after Gonzalez left with an abdominal issue.
+Max Kepler, who leads the Twins with 35 home runs, didn’t start, but pinch-hit in the eighth and then played center in an outfield shift after Gonzalez left with an abdominal issue that Baldelli said isn’t serious.
 Minnesota still increased its major league-leading homer total to 255.

 The Twins took a 2-0 lead in the second on solo shots by Gonzalez and Schoop, although Giolito fanned the three other Minnesota batters in the inning.